FAQ – Veterans with Mesothelioma

 Of all the occupations that exposed people to asbestos, none were exposed to as much asbestos as the United States military; especially those sailors, guardsmen and marines stationed onboard military ships and submarines.
 Over the course of just 50 years, nearly 5 million veterans had prolonged exposure to asbestos during shipbuilding and shipboard operations.
 Because of this, over 30% of all mesothelioma patients are US veterans.

 Q: Which branches of the military are most at risk for exposure?

-Q: Does a VSO cost money?
+Q: Does filing a VA claim cost me any money?

 No. In fact, it is illegal for anyone to charge a veteran for assistance in filing an initial claim for any VA benefit.
 Beware of any mesothelioma attorney who claims that they will assist you in filing your VA Claim.
 Mesothelioma Law Firms will often tell prospective veteran clients that they will not only handle their legal claim against the asbestos manufacturing companies, but will also handle their VA Claim as well.
 But, because they cannot charge you for their assistance, the help they provide to you is usually no more than giving you a VA Application Form and telling you to fill it out and mail it to the VA.
 This will not get you approved and will instead prolong a decision as the VA will then request that you submit more forms and additional documentation which will delay your claim.

 Q: What information/evidence does a veteran have to submit for a disability claim?